 The exhibit puts you center stage in the Downton action by combining the show’s original costumes and props with virtual reality technology.
 Upstairs and downstairs, you’ll get to “mingle” with your favorite characters from the Masterpiece series.

-The exhibition is located at 218 West 57th Street between Broadway and 7th Avenue, and runs through January 1, 2018.
-For more information or to purchase tickets, click here.
+The exhibition is located at 218 West 57th Street between Broadway and 7th Avenue, and ran through January 1, 2018.

 Items: Is Fashion Modern?
 Exhibit at MoMA